|Partnerships with local nature-oriented organizations are the cornerstone of the Master Naturalist program.

 Today, NOVA Parks (as the organization came to be known in 2014) represents three counties and three cities — Arlington County, Fairfax County, Loudoun County, the City of Alexandria, the City of Falls Church, and the City of Fairfax working together have preserved over 12,000 acres of rolling and wooded Virginia countryside.
 To support NVRPA parks, FMN members volunteer for native plant garden maintenance, trail work, invasive plant removal, trash clean ups and other related activities.
 Our work, captured under S178 NVRPA Stewardship Projects encompasses NVRPA’s Fairfax locations include Headquarters, Bull Run Regional Park, Hemlock Overlook Regional Park, Meadowlark Botanical Gardens, Occoquan Regional Park, Pohick Bay Regional Park, Upton Hill Regional (note: includes Fairfax and Arlington), and the region wide W&OD Railroad Regional Park.

-In addition to FCPA and NVRPA, FMN members volunteered in 2021 for these additional partners:
+In addition to FCPA and NVRPA, FMN members volunteered for these additional partners:

 Audubon Society of Northern Virginia

 Friends of Dyke Marsh

 Contact email: [email protected]

 Virginia Bluebird Society